 As the calculation of the shares mined can be a bit complex, there are two methods of paying the miners: Pay Per Share (PPS) which offers a guaranteed payout for each share that is solved by a miner instantly and Pay Per Last N Shares (PPLNS) which is similar to the proportional method but it looks at the last N shares, irrespective of the boundaries of the round.

 One thing must be noted that the better the hash rate, the better the mining pool is.
 Like Chinese pools control 81% of the network hash rate.
 There are many Bitcoin mining software like Easyminer, which lets you mine bitcoin.
 (Bitcoin Mining pool software).
-There are companies like HashFlare, which is into Bitcoin cloud mining.
+There are companies like HashFlare, which is into Bitcoin cloud mining and are legit Bitcoin mining sites 2019.

 Slush is one of the very first mining pool, which has earned quite a bit of credibility and led the way for many other pools to follow.
 Currently, Slush mines around 11% of the blocks, was announced in 2010 and founded by Marek Palatinus, the CEO of Satoshilabs and based out of the Czech Republic.